MicrosoftDocs/azure-docs-powershell/azps-9.1.0/Az.Automation/Remove-AzAutomationHybridRunbookWorkerGroup.md

 Removes a hybrid runbook worker group.

 > [!NOTE]
+>- Use the latest PowerShell cmdlet [Remove-AzAutomationHybridWorkerGroup](../../azps-9.2.0/Az.Automation/Remove-AzAutomationHybridWorkerGroup.md) to remove Hybrid Runbook Worker group.
->This is the previous version of our documentation.
-Please consult [the most recent version](/powershell/module/az.automation/remove-azautomationhybridrunbookworkergroup) for up-to-date information.
+>- This is the previous version of our documentation.
+See [the most recent version](/powershell/module/az.automation/remove-azautomationhybridrunbookworkergroup) for up-to-date information.

 ## SYNTAX